Rocket League Update v2.06: What is the ball control for Free Play?

 What is “Ball Control for Free Play” in Rocket League?

 “Ball Control for Free Play” is a new feature being introduced across all platforms that “dramatically improves the time you spend in free play.”
 While you’re stuck in the queue, waiting for friends, or just warming up, the new Ball Control for Free Play lets you practice a number of different mechanics.
-It looks like a great way to practice on the fly and maximize your skills in Rocket League.
+It looks like a great way to practice on the fly and maximize your in Rocket League.

 What can I practice with “Ball Control for Free Play” in Rocket League?